wilsjame/weblog/docs/source/sitesetup.rst

    $ pip install -r requirements.txt
    $ sudo apt install pandoc

-   pandoc is a markup converter required by nbshpinx to output Jupyter Notebooks in html.
+   pandoc is a markup converter required by nbsphinx to output Jupyter Notebooks in html.

 Build html